-Answer: Interest on debentures are computed at a fixed rate on its nominal or face value payable quarterly, half yearly or annually with accordance to the terms of the issue.
+Answer: Interest on debentures is computed at a fixed rate on its nominal or face value payable quarterly, half-yearly or annually with accordance to the terms of the issue.

 Debentures are shown in the balance sheet of an enterprise of a company under the head of,

 - Share capital